MrStarbird/PStar4-Randomizer/README.md

 Known Bugs/Issues:

-If selecting the option to make the buff items multi-target, there is a possibility that these items will still only animate over one person.
-If you come across this, let me know.
+If selecting the option to make the buff items multi-target, these items will still only animate over one person.
+This is normal for now and everybody SHOULD still get the buff.

-None currently

 Thanks: